-The applet is also usable for Classic server, provided that it (the server, that is) runs as a service, not as an application.
+The applet is also usable for (Super)Classic, provided that Firebird runs as a service, not as an application.
 Since the installation dialogue won't give you the option to include the applet with a Classic server, you must, if you really want it:

-- Install Superserver first;
+- install Superserver first;

-- Copy the applet Firebird2Control.cpl from the Windows system folder to a safe place;
+- copy the applet Firebird2Control.cpl from the Windows system folder to a safe place;

-- Uninstall Superserver;
+- · uninstall Superserver;

-- Install Classic;
+- install Classic;

-- Copy the applet back to the system directory.
+- copy the applet back to the system directory.

 This is a screenshot of the activated applet.
-Notice that the title bar says "Firebird Server Control", although it is listed in the Control Panel as Firebird 2.0 Server Manager.
+Notice that the title bar says "Firebird Server Control", although it is listed in the Control Panel as Firebird Server Manager.